aderixon/talktalk/README.md

 * 21st Jan: Case manager called mobile at 10:30, was cut off for unknown reason shortly after and has not attempted to call back.
+Meanwhile, the stability of the existing ADSL connection has improved of late, and its performance no longer seems to stutter and die in the evenings.

 ## Costs so far